 After growing up and going to college on the east coast, Anne gravitated to California at the age of 24 where she attended graduate school and worked as an engineer for 35 years including long-term projects in Australia, Trinidad, Alaska, Wyoming, and Utah.

 As a teenager Anne learned to sew, motivated by her desire to replace her “hand-me-down” wardrobe, with clothes made just for her.
 She noticed the stack of fabrics sitting idle next to her mother’s sewing machine and asked, if she learned to sew, she could use them?
 After her first sewing class, she never looked back, creating college interview suits, high school prom dresses, and everyday clothing.
-Her career and family life took her away from her love of sewing but she knew she would return at some point.
-In 2017, a storage building from the 50’s, on the property of Café Collage and its Inn, was remodeled and became her studio and she has been creating and teaching there since then.
+Her career and family life took priority for many years, over her love of sewing, but she knew she would return at some point.
+In 2017, a storage building from the 50’s, on the property of Café Collage and its Inn, was remodeled and became her studio and she has been creating and teaching there since.

 Follow Anne’s journey at @sewoffthegrid on Instagram.